John Platts-Mills

 • Assisting Andrew Burns KC in drafting an advice in relation to an aggregation clause.

-• Currently being led by Alice Mayhew KC in a High Court dispute concerning breach of restrictive covenants and breach of confidence.
+• Junior to Andrew Burns KC and Alice Mayhew in successfully mediated High Court dispute concerning breach of restrictive covenants and breach of confidence.

 • Assisting Colin Edelman KC and Richard Harrison, albeit at a late stage, in the preparation for the Supreme Court hearing in R & S Pilling t/a Phoenix Engineering Limited v UK Insurance Limited [2019] UKSC 16.